happilymarrieddad/mysql-clusterfarm/Readme.md

 $ service mysql restart
 ```

-Create a user inside mysql to query off of and one to replicate off of
+Create a user inside mysql to query off of and one to replicate off of (PLEASE adjust the IP's for the user.
+It is just an example.)
 ``` sh
 CREATE USER 'someuser'@'172.%' IDENTIFIED BY 'terriblepassword';
 GRANT ALL ON *.* TO 'someuser'@'172.%';